 It you’re a bit of a foodie, then you’ll love Grimsby’s monthly Farmer’s Market, where you’ll find a selection of local produce, including cheese, bread, cakes, lamb, pork and ostrich meat!

-There’s also a number of other fabulous events to choose from, including the annual 1940s weekend, the Scooter Rally, the Beach Soccer Tournament, the Cleethorpes Folk and Cider Festival and the Festival of Music and Words.
+There’s also a number of other fabulous events to choose from, including the annual 1940s weekend, the Scooter Rally, the ørsted Great Grimsby 10k, the Cleethorpes Folk and Cider Festival and an array of cultural events.

 If you’re keen to venture further afield then you’ll find lots of other cultural attractions and historical sites nearby, such as Thornton Abbey and Gatehouse in Ulceby, Gainsthorpe Medieval Village and Lincoln Castle.
 The historic market towns and cities of Beverley, York and Lincoln are also only a short journey away.